nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 ##Information on iBeacon identifiers

 iBeacons have a three part identifier consisting of ProximityUUID, Major, and Minor.
-By default, the iBeacon Development Kit will transmit with a ProximityUUID of 2F234454-CF6D-4A0F-ADF2-F4911BA9FFA6, Major of 1, and Minor of 1.
-If you have the Dual iBeacon Development Kit model, it will also transmit as a second iBeacon with ProximityUUID of 2F234454-CF6D-4A0F-ADF2-F4911BA9FFA6, Major of 1, and Minor of 2.
+By default, the Beacon Development Kit will transmit with a ProximityUUID of 2F234454-CF6D-4A0F-ADF2-F4911BA9FFA6, Major of 1, and Minor of 1.
+If you have the Dual Beacon Development Kit model, it will also transmit as a second iBeacon with ProximityUUID of 2F234454-CF6D-4A0F-ADF2-F4911BA9FFA6, Major of 1, and Minor of 2.
 These values are included in the default identifier list in Radius Networks’ iBeacon test apps for iOS and Android so these tools can be used to test if the iBeacon is working.